Aketirani/audio-mnist/README.md

 Run `main.sh` to execute whole pipeline.

 ## Unit Test
-Run `python -m unittest` to run all unit tests.
+Change directory to `test` and run `python -m unittest` to run all unit tests.